 Bougainvillea enhances the bird of paradise plants, displayed in USDA zone 10 with its heavy masses of bronze-tinged, orange blooms.

-The Bougainvillea vine grows about 12 meters tall.
-It’s evergreen where there is rainfall and deciduous where it is dry.
 The actual color of the flowers is white, but three or six bracts surround each cluster with bright colors associated with the plant, including pink, purple, red, orange, yellow, or white.

-Sweet olive (Osmanthus fragrans)
+Sweet olive (Osmanthus fragrant)

-The sweet olive plant will add an appealing apricot-scented blossom to your bird of paradise bed.
 This evergreen shrub can grow up to 20 to 25 feet high but will usually reach 10 to 12 feet high and 8 feet wide in controlled environments.

 As the plant matures, most of the foliage is held at the outermost end of the stem.
 However, the plant retains its beauty despite its legginess.